SanjiHacks/Hermes/README.md

 ## Contact

-For any questions or support, please contact us at support@hermesurltool.com.
+For any questions or support, please contact us at [The official discord channel](https://discord.gg/r5sQjdPZz8).

 ---